Broadwell, Cotswold: History

 The 1086 Domesday Book records Broadwell as a property of Evesham Abbey.

 The Church of England parish church of Saint Paul was built in the 12th and 13th centuries and restored in the 1860s.

 The church and churchyard contain tombs of the Chadwell family who owned Broadwell Manor from the 16th century.
 The manor house later passed by inheritance to Mary Chamberlayne who rebuilt it after a fire in 1757.
-The present 18th century building is Grade II* listed.
+The present 18th century manor building and the church are both Grade II* listed.

 Governance

 Broadwell is governed locally by a parish council.
 The civil parish is part of the ward of Fosseridge.
-As of 2025 the ward is represented on the Cotswold District Council by Conservative representative David Cunningham.
+As of 2025 the ward is represented on the Cotswold District Council by Conservative councillor David Cunningham.

-The village is represented in the House of Commons of the Parliament of the United Kingdom as part of The Cotswolds.
-It elects one MP by the first past the post system of election.
-Since its creation for the 1997 general election, The Cotswolds (formerly known as Cotswold) has been represented at Parliament by Conservative MP Geoffrey Clifton-Brown.
-Prior to 1997, Broadwell was part of the constituency of Cirencester and Tewkesbury.
-Prior to Brexit in 2020, the village was part of the South West England constituency of the European Parliament.
+Since 1992 the village has been represented in Parliament by Conservative MP Sir Geoffrey Clifton-Brown, first within the constituency of Cirencester and Tewkesbury until 1997, The Cotswolds until 2024, and then North Cotswolds.
+Prior to Brexit in 2020, the area was part of the South West England constituency of the European Parliament.